JohnPetere/Burley-Maids/README.md

  - Add Before and after
  - make testionnies flex-wrap
 ### Services Page
- - Add individual service card
+ - <strike> Add individual service card </strike>
- - add buttons for getting a quote
+ - <strike>add buttons for getting a quote to contact page</strike>
- - switch home to the first one
- - if they clicked one of the "service" icons on the main page, it will light up or flash the corresponding service card
+ - if they clicked one of the "service" icons on the main page, it will light up or flash the corresponding form inputs
 ### Contact us page
  - Find a form email thing, design  the form after it